Mahapurush (2022 film): Reception

-The film received mixed but mostly negative reviews from critics, while it received mostly positive reviews from the audience.
+Mahapurush received mixed reviews from critics, while it received mostly positive reviews from the audience.

 Shiva Mukhiya from Online Khabar rated the film 2.5 out of 5, and mentioned: "Mahapurush tells the story of each audience.
 The actors have justified their characters and their dialogue delivery and acting is natural.
 Yet, the film has a few glitches in terms of cinematography.
 Sound and lighting arrangements look awkward sometimes.
 The film takes a long time to develop the story than it actually deserves, and the makers need to understand that modern audiences value compactness."